 So, the income limits for Chapter 7 qualification is complicated.
 The goal of this article is to simply for the income limits for you and provide state articles that can provide further clarity.
-We will cover qualification, but there are also pros and cons to consider.

 Chapter 7 bankruptcy is often called liquidation bankruptcy.
 This is because, when you file for Chapter 7 bankruptcy, the court puts a bank trustee over all of your assets and may sell nonexempt assets to pay off your debt.

 Going through Chapter 7 bankruptcy is relatively quick, and the goal is to come out with significantly less debt than you started with.

 If you can no longer pay the minimums on the debt you have, you may start considering filing for bankruptcy.
 In order to pay off debt, you have to have disposable income.
 Disposable income is money you bring in that is not needed for a necessary living expense.
 Living expenses include your rent or mortgage payment, food, utilities, and other things that are necessary for day to day living.
 If your income exceeds this amount, then you are able to put that money towards your debt.
 However, if your income does not exceed your living expenses, then it is likely that you cannot continue paying off your debt.

 As mentioned earlier, Chapter 7 bankruptcy is one of the most common forms of bankruptcy in the US.
 Though it is common, there is an income limit you meet in order to file for Chapter 7 bankruptcy.
 We will also cover the other aspects of Chapter 7 qualification.

 Read below to learn more about what qualifies you for Chapter 7 bankruptcy: